martyroque/nucleux/README.md

 Nucleux is a simple, atomic state management library based on the publisher-subscriber pattern and inversion-of-control (IoC) container design principle.

-Nucleux allows you to have centralized locations (stores) with units of state (atoms) that your application can subscribe to.
-Unlike other state management libraries, Nucleux only triggers strictly-needed, isolated updates for computations (e.g. React components) subscribed to atoms.
+Nucleux allows you to create centralized stores with atomic units of state that your application can subscribe to.
+Unlike other state management libraries, Nucleux only triggers strictly-needed, isolated updates for computations (e.g. React components) subscribed to specific atoms.

-With Nucleux you can manage your application state outside of any UI framework, making your code decoupled, portable, and testable.
+With Nucleux, you can manage your application state outside of any UI framework, making your code decoupled, portable, and testable.

 ## Why Nucleux over other state management libraries?

 - Simple and un-opinionated
 - Makes hooks the primary means of consuming state
 - Less boilerplate and no provider wrapping
-- Centralized, atomic and subscription-based state management
+- Centralized, atomic, and subscription-based state management

 ## Table of contents